-UN atomic watchdog to issue report on Iran’s nuclear program
+UN nuclear watchdog: Iran remains within 2015 deal limits

-VIENNA (AP) — The U.N. atomic watchdog is preparing to release its latest report on whether Iran continues to comply with the 2015 deal aimed at keeping Tehran from building nuclear weapons in exchange for incentives.
+VIENNA (AP) — The U.N. nuclear watchdog said Monday that Iran remains within the limitations set by the deal reached in 2015 with major powers, aimed at keeping Tehran from building atomic weapons in exchange for incentives.

+In a confidential quarterly report distributed to member states and reviewed by The Associated Press, the International Atomic Energy Agency said Iran has been abiding with key limitations set in the so-called Joint Comprehensive Plan of Action, or JCPOA.

-The issue has grown more complicated since the U.S. withdrew unilaterally in May from the deal, known as the Joint Comprehensive Plan of Action (JCPOA), and then re-imposed sanctions.
+The issue has grown more complicated since the U.S. withdrew unilaterally in May from the deal and then re-imposed sanctions.
 Iran’s economy has been struggling ever since and its currency has plummeted in value.

 The other signatories to the deal — Germany, Britain, France, Russia and China — are continuing to try and make it work.